domainsofapp/domainsofapp.github.io/_posts/2018-01-12-notable-songs.md

 Good Life ft.
 T-Pain by Kanye West
 Halloween by Kodak Black
 Headlines by Drake
-I Don't Fuck With You (Explicit) (Ft.
+I Don't Muck With You (Explicit) (Ft.
 E-40) (Prod.
 DJ Mustard & Kanye West / Co-Prod.
 DJ Dahi & keY Wane) by Big Sean
 I'm Goin In by Drake, Lil Wayne, and Jeezy
 Kyoto by Yung Lean
 Long Live A$AP by A$AP Rocky
 Love$ick by Mura Masa and A$AP Rocky
 Nacho Picasso
-Niggas in Paris by Kanye West and Jay-Z
+Fellas in Paris by Kanye West and Jay-Z
 No Frauds by Nicki Minaj, Drake, and Lil Wayne
 No Type by Rae Sremmurd
 OG Kush Diet by 2 Chainz